fuzzmonkey/em-betfair/README.md

-	    rsp.raw_response # access the raw response body rsp.parsed_response # access the Nokogiri XML object of the raw response
+	    rsp.raw_response # access the raw response body rsp.parsed_response # access the Nokogiri XML object of the raw response rsp.hash_response # access a hash of the response data

 	    rsp.successfull # boolean for success
 	    rsp.error # API error messge if not successfull